nuts-foundation/nl-360-ig/input/pagecontent/vol2a.md

 pull scenario.

 - An undirected BSN broadcast based on addressing information is not allowed
-- If a legal basis is established between to organisations for the data exchange, it's allowed to search for a patient
+- If a legal basis is established between the data user organisation and a potential data holder organisation for the data exchange, the data user organisation is allowed to search for a patient at that potential data holder organisation.
 - If the data holder is part of a locally registered CareTeam, it's allowed to search for a patient

 The mechanism of searching and retrieving the patient id is described in the zorginzage specification.